 Now that you have a venue booked and a maximum number of mouths you can feed thanks to fire code and your budget, it’s time to narrow the guest list down.
 Make sure you bring your parents into this conversation so you do not miss anyone you may be forgetting.
 This can be a painful process, but sometimes, depending on the size of your venue and your budget, you just can’t have every person who loves you at your wedding.
 Start with the people who you could not do without having there for your big day, and go from there.

 Hopefully by now you have been able to coordinate luscious engagement pictures during the buttery golden hour.
 You can use them on your wedding website to help tell the story of your love journey.
 Make sure you get your website fully functional and ready before sending out save the date cards or invitations because you do not want guests to receive an error while trying to RSVP!
-There are all kinds of sites that offer free websites; we like Squarespace.
+There are all kinds of sites that offer free websites; we used Squarespace when we made a website for our wedding.

 There are so many vendors in the world and it can be such a challenge to decide who will be best for you.
 Make sure you connect emotionally with your vendors because if you do, that will truly alter the course of your wedding day.
 You should hire people that you know will give you the best possible experience, and who understand who you are, what you want, and what you hope to see.